magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 `if (obj.ttl + 300s > 0s) {`

-### When Magento is not healthy {#grace-unhealthy}
+### When the Magento backend is not healthy {#grace-unhealthy}

-If Magento is not responsive, Varnish serves stale content from cache for 3 days, or as defined in `beresp.grace`, unless the cached content is manually purged.
+If the Magento backend is not responsive, Varnish serves stale content from cache for 3 days, or as defined in `beresp.grace`, unless the cached content is manually purged.
 Varnish makes calls to update the cached content asynchronously.

 ## Saint mode {#saint}